-When you request a loan through LendingClub, you allow a “soft inquiry” of your credit report.
+When you request a no credit check loan through LendingClub, you allow a “soft inquiry” of your credit report.
 This is to determine your credit score.
 A soft inquiry has no effect on your credit score (like a hard inquiry would), but it also doesn’t reveal the complexities of your credit report.

 From there, LendingClub assesses your request form and determines an interest rate based on your credit score.
 Based on your credit score, your interest rate can be as low as 5.32% for borrowers with the best credit.
 From there, investors will review your request form, and decide if they want to invest in your request or not.